 Proposify gives you the signature, initials, and custom Input Form as the recipient-end features.

-The next thing I wanted is a good bold title on the image, which is easy to do in proposify.
+Next, I wanted a good bold title on the image, which is easy to do in Proposify.
 However, PandaDoc doesn’t allow you to put text on the image.
-I confirmed it from the PandaDoc Support and they said that PandaDoc only allows you to put text on the image on the cover page.
+I confirmed it with PandaDoc Support, who said that PandaDoc only allows you to put text on the image on the cover page.
 Such a feature is not available on any other page.

 Ample image editing options in Proposify